azfar-imtiaz/Incremental-Language-Identification/README.md

 ### Training process

 #### Loading the data
 The training of the model happens as follows: First, a language label to integer mapping is created for the languages specified in the config file.
 Then, data is loaded from the sentence data and sentence label files specified in the command line arguments.
 While loading the sentences, they are each limited to their first 100 characters.
 A training and validation split is created on this data, with 80% of the data being used for training, and the remaining 20% to be used for validation.
+Once the model has been trained, I test the model on the validation data using the same testing function that I use for the test data, which is described later on.

 #### Generating vocabulary and vocabulary-to-integer mapping
 The vocabulary and vocabulary-to-integer mapping is generated using all sentences (training as well as validation).
 This is to ensure that the validation data doesn't have any characters that there isn't a character-to-integer mapping for.
 This mapping is initialized from 1 instead of 0, since 0 is reserved for the padding character, and its size is equal to the number of unique characters in the sentences present in the data.